grindsa/acme2certifier/docs/mswcce.md

 - **target_domain** *(optional)* – Active Directory domain name.
 - **domain_controller** *(optional)* – Domain controller endpoint.
 You can provide either an IP address or an FQDN.
 If an FQDN is configured, acme2certifier resolves it via DNS and uses the first returned IP address.
 - **dns_server** *(optional)* – IP address of the DNS server.
 - **ca_bundle** – CA certificate chain in PEM format, provided along with the client certificate.
+This is packaging only (appended to the issued cert); it does not verify the AD CS enrollment endpoint.
 - **template** – Certificate template used for enrollment.
 - **allowed_templates** *(optional)* – JSON list of ADCS templates permitted for enrollment (including templates selected via ACME profiles, `header_info`, or EAB).
 An empty or unset list allows any template and logs a warning (backwards compatible).
 When non-empty, enrollment is rejected if the selected template is not listed.
 EAB per-account template restrictions still apply on top of this global ceiling.
 MS-WCCE has no Web Enrollment template discovery API; CA-side membership checks are mscertsrv-only.
 - **timeout** *(optional)* – Enrollment timeout in seconds (default: `5`).
 - **use_kerberos** – Use Kerberos for authentication.
 If `False`, authentication is done via NTLM.
 Due to Microsoft's [October 2023 announcement](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/the-evolution-of-windows-authentication/ba-p/3926848), Kerberos is recommended, but NTLM remains the default for backward compatibility.
+Startup logs a warning when Kerberos is disabled.
 - **allowed_domainlist** *(optional)* – List of allowed domains for enrollment (JSON format).
 - **enrollment_config_log** *(optional)* – Log enrollment parameters (default: `False`).
 This handler omits `password`, Kerberos credential locations (`krb5_keytab`, `krb5_cache`, `krb5_config`, `krb5_kinit_path`), and runtime TGT objects from that dump.
 - **enrollment_config_log_skip_list** *(optional)* – List of enrollment parameters to exclude from logs (JSON format).